Berlin Skyline

 Parallel Accelerator Specialist

-Hardware & Software Consultant
+Silicon & Software Architecture

 Early engineer at Falanx — the original Mali GPU (acquired by ARM, 2006).
 Co-founder of Swarm64 — FPGA database accelerator (acquired by ServiceNow, 2021).